 What Are Repeated Miscarriages?

 Any unwanted, spontaneous pregnancy loss prior to the 20th week of pregnancy is considered a miscarriage.
 Miscarriages are a relatively common occurrence, affecting nearly 15% of all pregnancies.
-However, repeat miscarriages, defined by either three consecutive first-trimester losses or two with one in the first trimester and one in the second trimester, suggests that there may be an underlying medical condition.
+However, repeat miscarriages - defined by either three consecutive first-trimester losses, or two with one in the first trimester and one in the second trimester - suggest that there may be an underlying medical condition, such as immunological problems.
 Women experiencing repeat miscarriages should consult a recurrent miscarriage specialist to avoid further losses.

 |Very early pregnancy loss, characterized by a positive pregnancy test (hCG) that is not maintained.
 A chemical pregnancy never reaches the stage where a gestational sac is seen on ultrasound examination.||Loss of a clinical pregnancy, i.e., a pregnancy loss after the fetus has reached a stage that is visible on ultrasound examination.|

 In life outside of fertility treatment settings, most women do not know they had chemical pregnancies, since most women do not take a pregnancy test so early in their pregnancy.
 During infertility treatments, however, we do diagnose these very early pregnancy losses routinely, because every treatment cycle is followed up with a very early pregnancy test.
 (Honest fertility programs do not consider chemical pregnancies as part of their IVF success rate statistics.
 Those statistics should exclusively include clinical pregnancies.)